 Facing History Cleveland recently offered a riveting professional development webinar to Ohio-based educators called “Standing on Their Shoulders: Unsung Women of the Civil Rights Movement.”
 There, Program Director Pamela Donaldson and Senior Program Associate Lisa Lefstein-Berusch provided educators with strategies and frameworks they can use to broaden students’ knowledge of the contributions Black women made to the movement, as well as deepen students’ understanding of specific strategies that have driven social change.
+And soon, educators around the country will have the chance to access this professional development opportunity.
 As we teach about histories of oppression—including the events of the Reconstruction and Jim Crow Eras—making space for stories of agency is critically important.
 At Facing History, we believe it’s vital that students not only learn how Black women have been acted upon by outside forces, but also how Black women have taken action to shape the world and their own lives.

 A key figure from the Civil Rights Movement who exemplifies this strength of leadership is Fannie Lou Hamer who came to prominence during Freedom Summer of 1964 in Mississippi.
 Though the movement that coalesced during Freedom Summer resulted from the efforts of a multi-gender and multi-racial coalition, her leadership was a driving force that brought their work onto the national stage.